gabriel-detassigny/simple-container/README.md

 ### Basic usage

-This package comes with a Container Provider class which should be your container for you very simply:
+Setting up a basic container is quite simple:

 ```php
 use GabrielDeTassigny\SimpleContainer\ContainerProvider;